AI Use Cases/Software

 The Problem

-Product teams at SaaS companies manually aggregate release notes from Jira tickets, GitHub commits, and engineering changelogs across multiple sprints, then rewrite them for customer-facing channels - a process that consumes 15-20 hours per release cycle.
+Product teams at SaaS companies manually aggregate release notes from Jira tickets, GitHub commits, and engineering changelogs across multiple sprints, then rewrite them for customer-facing channels - a process that can eat the better part of two working days per release cycle.
 This manual work creates bottlenecks in CI/CD pipelines, delays GTM communication windows, and introduces inconsistency in what gets documented versus what actually shipped.
-Meanwhile, engineering teams push code through deployment frequency metrics (DORA) that assume release notes are already live, creating cascading delays in customer notification and support ticket resolution.
+Meanwhile, engineering teams keep pushing DORA-tracked deployment frequency higher, and that metric assumes communication keeps pace with code - it doesn't measure whether anyone told the customer what shipped.

 Revenue & Operational Impact